PREPARE & APPLY

 Pathway 1: Completion of a PTCB-Recognized Medication History Education/Training Program and at least 6 months of experience conducting medication histories and/or similar experiences of patient-focused communication (such as intake of new patients/prescriptions and answering patient questions).*

-Pathway 2: At least 1 year of experience conducting medication histories and/or similar experiences of patient-focused communication (such as intake of new patients/prescriptions and answering patient questions).
+Pathway 2: At least 12 months of full-time experience conducting medication histories and/or similar experiences of patient-focused communication (such as intake of new patients/prescriptions and answering patient questions).*

 One of the eligibility pathways for this certificate program includes completing a PTCB- Recognized Medication History Education/Training Program.
 PTCB Recognized Education/Training Programs meet the curriculum requirements as documented by PTCB.